Learn to Skate and Learn to Play Hockey Frequently Asked Questions

 My skater passed Pre 4 and has not turned 7 years old.
 Where can I put the skater?

-Contact the skating director, Gerry Lane, GerryL@ssprd.org to determine an appropriate level.
-If you register him for the wrong level, the instructors will make an evaluation and recommend to the director and to you that the skater is moved up or down as necessary.
+Contact the skating director, Gerry Lane (at GerryL@ssprd.org), to determine an appropriate level.
+If you register him for the wrong level, the instructors will make an evaluation and recommend that the skater is moved up or down as necessary.